daltondo/Sumerian-network-graph-data/README.md

 node_merger.py.
 Printing this variable will yield how many nodes were merged.

-# How are edges weighed?
+# How are Edges weighed?
 Currently, edges have no weight assigned to them.
 In the future, we will decide how to weigh edges.

+# How many Nodes were merged?
+- Merged by (name, profession): 1087

 # TODO
 - Handle multiple transactions in a text
 - Handle texts that have 4 or more people in the transaction
-- Uncover different ways to merge nodes (by years, connection to modes, etc)
+- Uncover different ways to merge nodes (by years, connection to modes, etc) -- create a hierarchy of merging
+- Look at family column
+- Look at new csv people.csv